 Subscribe to join thousands of other ecommerce experts

-It will certainly pay off to invest a lot of time into planning your text ad campaign and to think about the goals the campaign is supposed to meet.
-Established approaches for structuring campaigns are segmentation by subject or product line, website structure, brands, geography as well as by languages.
-You may also want to differentiate between brand, generic terms, and the respective product groups.
+It certainly pays off to invest time into planning your text ad campaigns and clarifying their goals.
+Established approaches for structuring text ad campaigns are: segmentation by subject or product line, website structure, brands, geography as well as by languages.
+Additionally, you may want to differentiate between brand, generic terms, and the respective product groups.

-One of the most important aspects is to coordinate the keywords and respective ads text in Google Ads (AdWords).
-Furthermore, there are a few guidelines: follow the maximum of 10,000 campaigns per account, 20,000 ad groups per campaign and 10,000 keywords per ad group.
-The ideal is to have 2 to 3 ads, as well as 10 to 35 keywords per ad group (See: Support).
+Coordinating the keywords and respective ads text in Google Ads (AdWords) is highly important when you structure text ad campaigns.
+However, there are a few guidelines: follow the maximum of 10,000 campaigns per account, 20,000 ad groups per campaign, and 10,000 keywords per ad group.
+The ideal is to have 2-3 ads, as well as 10-35 keywords per ad group (See: Support).

 Breakdown by keyword options

-To make ad groups more scalable and to increase control over search volumes, breaking down ad groups by keyword options is recommended.
-To be able to compare performance data, every ad group should contain the same keywords (Source: ppchero.com).
-The campaigns can be created most easily using the AdWords editor.
+In order to make ad groups more scalable and to increase control over search volumes, breaking down ad groups by keyword options is recommended.
+Furthermore, every ad group should contain the same keywords to be able to compare performance data (Source: ppchero.com).
+Creating campaigns is easiest using the AdWords editor.

 Choosing campaign names

 An important point for campaign structure is nomenclature.
-It should be well considered before the creation of a campaign.
-The campaign names need to be logically structured and easily extendable in case new campaigns / ad groups are added or additional markets opened up.
-For example, the campaign name should contain the country for which the campaign targets, respectively the ad network in which the ads are displayed.
-Also, performance measures can later be filtered more easily.
+The campaign names need to be logically structured and easily extendable.
+Why?
+In case new campaigns/ad groups are added or additional markets are opened up.
+For example, the campaign name should contain the country for which the campaign targets.
+Respectively, the ad network in which the ads are displayed.
+Moreover, performance measures can later be filtered more easily.
 This filtering can also be performed in hindsight using labels.
 You can find an explanation for this procedure in this blog post.